-The tests during the term will be conducted online using cuLearn, and will consist of multiple choice questions, with a few short answer, fill-in-the-blanks, and matching questions.
+The tests during the term will be conducted online using cuLearn, and will consist of multiple-choice questions, with a few short answer, fill-in-the-blanks, and matching questions.

 Students are expected to take the tests during the scheduled times.
 Each test will be available during a 24 hour window (from 12:01 am on the test day, until 11:59 pm on the test day).
 Once you start the test, you will have ONE HOUR to finish it.
-You do not get multiple attempts.
+Unlike the formative quizzes, you do not get multiple attempts at the tests.
 There are THREE cuLearn tests during the term.
-There are no make up tests.